bazow/gpu-vh/README.md

+To use this code you will need to have a NVIDIA graphics card and CUDA installed.

 To compile and run you will need to install libconfig and gtest files.
 To compile simply type make.
 To run create an output directory and type ./gpu-vh --config rhic-conf -o output_directory_you_created -h